Bloomberg tablets: Re-creation

 Although the wax from the tablets was not preserved, small scratches left on the surface of the wooden tablets allowed for a recreation of the original writing content.
 These scratches, though perhaps not identifiable with the naked eye, can be visualised and digitally recreated with the assistance of technology.
 To make the digital recreation of the writing, photographs were taken using different angles of light and thus casting different shadows upon the tablet surface.
-Once compiled, these pictures gave a precise view of the surface contours of the tablets, the impressions made in the wood, and thus a look at what was written on the tablet.
+Once compiled, these pictures gave a view of the surface contours of the tablets, the impressions made in the wood, and thus a look at what was written on the tablet.
 However, since these tablets were made to be reusable, several overlapping messages may be present on the tablets, making it even more difficult to separate and translate the many messages.

 Translation

 Ninety of the Bloomberg tablets have been translated.
 This is the highest number of translated artefacts from any comparable archaeological site in London, surpassing the previous record of 19.
 Alongside the 90 translated tablets are another 91 stylus tablets, all which have been inscribed but are considered illegible.
 The 90 translated tablets have been grouped according to the content translated within, 43 of these tablets contained general correspondence, 25 of them were financial or legal documentation, 8 tablets were book keeping accounts showing what people owed and the remaining 14 are miscellaneous.
-The tablets were translated by Dr. Roger Tomlin, an expert in Roman cursive, the writing style in which the tablets were written.
+The tablets were translated by Dr Roger Tomlin, an expert in Roman cursive, the writing style in which the tablets were written.

 Tablets vary in content, including the oldest financial document from London (dating to 8 January 57 AD), about 3 to 4 years before the city was destroyed by Boudica.
 It also documents how the Roman government responded with their military and how soon the city recovered thereafter.
-Legal documents including a judge calling a pretrial hearing, and educational material.
+Legal documents include a judge calling a pretrial hearing, and educational material.
 One tablet shows the alphabet written out, indicating the presence of perhaps the first school in Britain.
 Additionally, among the tablets there are over 100 names of people of all different professions and social classes who lived in London at the time, such as slaves, merchants, soldiers, and politicians.
 One prominent figure that is named is Julius Classicus, who was a commander in the Roman auxiliaries.
-One tablet contains the first mention of the name of the city of London, more than a half a century earlier than what was previously thought to be the first naming of London, in the Annals of Tacitus.
+One tablet contains the first mention of the name of the city of London, more than a half a century earlier than was previously thought to be the first naming of London, in the Annals of Tacitus.
 Another tablet said that Verulamium supplied London with provisions and not vice versa as had been thought originally.
-All of these legal documentation were in the wax tablets however the ink leaf tablets are believed to have contained more short lived correspondences (tablets 185 and 185).
+All of these legal documents were in the wax tablets, however the ink leaf tablets are believed to have contained more short-lived correspondences.